adnanbaysal/ELiF-cipher-algebraic-cryptanalysis/README.md

-# Cryptnanlysis of ELiF cipher
+# Cryptanalysis of ELiF cipher
 Application of cryptanalysis techniques to the ELiF block cipher (https://eprint.iacr.org/2016/752.pdf).